 - On the

-- Once you hit Update, your model will update with data for your new benchmarks
+- Once you add the new benchmark, your model will update with data for your new benchmarks

 Select LTM EBITDA Multiple

 The key question we're trying to answer in this step is the following -- are the differences in operating metrics like growth and margin in the peer group accurately reflected in the market

 To determine whether the subject company is being valued appropriately I like to first identify the "best" and the "worst" company in the peer group.
 Ranking the peer group from best to worst provides me with a range of valuation multiples that I can apply to the subject company.